Hospice for Heart Disease & CHF (Congestive Heart Failure)

 Reduced rehospitalization.
 In the last months of life, some people who are seriously ill make frequent trips to the emergency room; others endure repeated hospitalizations.
 Hospice care reduces rehospitalization: a study of terminally ill residents in nursing homes shows that residents enrolled in hospice are much less likely to be hospitalized in the final 30 days of life than those not enrolled in hospice (24% vs. 44%)1.

 Security.
 One of the greatest benefits of hospice is the security that comes from knowing that medical support is available whenever you need it.
 The VITAS Telecare program assures healthcare support around the clock.
 And VITAS gives families the training, resources and support they need to give their ailing loved ones the care they deserve.

-How can I approach the hospice discussion with my loved one(s)?
+How can I approach a hospice discussion with family members and loved ones?

 The final months of life are frequently marked by strong emotions and hard decisions.
 Talking about hospice, even with those closest to you, can be difficult.
 Here are some tips to get the discussion started.

 Education is key.
 Educate yourself first.
 By now, you’ve probably done some research online.
 It may be helpful to read and share "Considering Hospice: A Discussion Guide for Families" at HospiceCanHelp.com.
 This discussion guide is a tool for you to print out and use in a family discussion.